Stereogoatlandia

 2021 | Richard Carstensen | 15 pages of excerptsDiscoverySoutheast.org

-For stereo-viewing, no printed color photos can match the resonance of a backlit aerial on a phone or tablet.
+Field use For stereo-viewing, no printed color photos can match the resonance of a backlit aerial on a phone or tablet.
 In future posts, I’ll share some of the ABCs of creating and using stereograms.
-For now, I’ll only note that stereo-interpretation has been a key tool in my recent consulting work, thanks largely to tablets.
-Although slightly less convenient in the field than my little 3D slide viewers, I frequently stop for a 3D orientation during forest and wetland bushwhacks.
+For now, I’ll only note that stereo-interpretation has been a key tool in my recent consulting work, thanks largely to phones and tablets.
+Although slightly less convenient in the field than my little 3D slide viewers (relicts from the days of film photography), I frequently stop for a stereo-orientation during forest and wetland bushwhacks.

-It’s handy for post-field processing as well.
+3D at home Stereo is handy for post-field processing and review.
 Back in camp or office, I drop the day’s GPS track, waypoints, and autolinked photopoints onto one of the 2 paired images.
 Then, habitat-mapping is enhanced by an order of magnitude more spatial information than when tracing polygons over a flat, 2D image.

-Stereo adds information to all scales of imagery, from ultra-high-elevation NASA flights delivering inch-to-the-mile, down to creek-skimming Beaver flights that show individual alder branches.
-UAVs (unpersoned aerial vehicles) have the ability to acquire even lower-elevation, high detail stereo, unavailable from traditional aircraft.
-Below is a pair taken at about 150 feet elevation over uplift parkland, with a Ricoh GR pocket camera, strapped to a quadcopter.
+From 30,000 feet to 3 centimeters Stereo adds information to all scales of imagery, from ultra-high-elevation NASA flights at inch-to-mile scale, to creek-skimming Beaver flights that show individual alder branches, to macro-3D of red mites traversing moss-jungles.
+Drones can acquire high detail stereo unavailable from traditional aircraft.
+My first experiments were on Robin Trib, shooting from 150 feet above uplift parkland, with a Ricoh GR pocket camera strapped to a quadcopter and firing in interval mode.

 3D perspectives on Janwú’s home My mountain goat observations dating back to 2015 fill 3 enormous journals.
 During that time…